cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Ded/Mnd

-The Resources skill set is crucial to optimizing the use of resources in gameplay, as it directly affects the team's equipment maintenance and supply efficiency.
+The Resources Expertise Area set is crucial to optimizing the use of resources in gameplay, as it directly affects the team's equipment maintenance and supply efficiency.
 Characters skilled in Resource Management can stretch supplies, repair equipment with fewer materials, and negotiate effectively for resources, making them invaluable in resource-poor environments.

 Allocation allows for optimal resource distribution, acquisition to obtain new materials, and conservation to minimize waste.
 In tactical scenarios, skilled resource managers ensure team readiness and resilience, significantly impacting overall mission success.
-This skill is essential for strategic planning and maintaining operational efficiency in challenging missions.
+This Expertise Area is essential for strategic planning and maintaining operational efficiency in challenging missions.

 ##### Specializations